-The Institute for Sustainability, Energy, and Environment (iSEE) was pleased to announced the Teaching Sustainability Initiative’s 2020-21 Course Development Cohort, a program targeted to intentionally grow the University of Illinois’ sustainability course offerings to all students.
+The Institute for Sustainability, Energy, and Environment (iSEE) is pleased to announce an opportunity to join the Teaching Sustainability Initiative’s 2021 Course Development Cohort, a program targeted to intentionally grow the University of Illinois’ sustainability course offerings to all students.
 Learn more about the program, available funding, and the application process below.

-More information about the Fellows can be found on the Levenick iSEE Fellows page.
+More information about the Fellows, including a list of current and past award winners, can be found on the Levenick iSEE Fellows page.

 - Comprehensive working definition of sustainability.